|IT Based Tactics||✓|

 The aforementioned Regional Street Enforcement Team, (a task force involving the collaboration of the Reno Police Department and the Sparks Police Department), and University of Nevada Reno Police Services, encourages tips and complaints regarding suspected prostitution activity from local residents.
 The locations of enforcement actions such as reverse stings are driven in a large extent by community complaints.
 Information about illegal prostitution in Reno or Sparks can be reported to the SET Team at 775-334-3065, Secret Witness at 775-322-4900 and www.secretwitness.com, or by texting the tip to 847411 (TIP 411) keyword-SW.

-Reno has not had a “john school” program, although there had been efforts to establish one began in early 2012.
+Reno has not had a “john school” program, although there had been efforts to establish one that began in early 2012.
 Representatives of a 501c3 nonprofit called Awaken, met with police and prosecutors to research established “john schools” throughout the United States in order to determine local feasibility in addition to which john school model would best serve the city’s local needs and resources.

 In March 2017, a bill penalizing illegal sex buyers and sending them to rehabilitation programs was proposed.
 First-time offenses were still misdemeanors under Assembly Bill 260, but people seeking illegal prostitution would also face a minimum fine of $400.
 The crime escalates up to a gross misdemeanor and at least a $1,300 fine for a third violation, as well as a $200 civil penalty per offense.
 Funds would go toward programs and enforcement.
 The bill allowed suspended sentences for first-time offenders if they attended “john schools” where available.

 In a testimony to support the “john school” bill, a representative of the Washoe County Health Department (WCHD) said that Nevada Revised Statutes 201.356 requires that a person arrested for prostitution or solicitation submit to an HIV test and provide proof of the test to the court.
 To further the goal of reaching high-risk people for testing who may not access services, WCHD has partnerships with the Regional Street Enforcement Team (SET) and the Reno Municipal Court to provide mandated HIV testing along with offering testing for other STDs during prostitution and solicitation stings.
 Referrals to additional services often occur for health care and social services.
 In addition, a sexual health course providing information on common STDs, HIV, and prevention methods is provided if ordered by a judge.
 The course has been provided for a fee to recover costs to commercial sex workers, customers, and persons mandated by parole and probation.
 Washoe County Health District began providing the class when a community provider discontinued their involvement around 2005.
 Referrals to the course have been limited.
-Between 2005-2016, 13 males that have been involved in prostitution solicitation have completed the course.
+Between 2005-2016, 13 males that have been involved in prostitution solicitation completed the course.

-The March 2017 news reports on the bill mentioned a program in Washoe County funded through fees that relies on courts to order participants to attend.
+The March 2017 news reports on the bill mentioned a program in Washoe County funded through fees that rely on courts to order participants to attend.
 Victim impact panels similar to those used for certain DUI offenders were also discussed as possible programs to deter repeat offenses.

 Loss of Employment:

 Loss of employment is also a consequence of buying sex in the city.
 For example, in 2000 five men were cited and released for soliciting prostitution, including a former Reno fire captain.
 According to reports, the sex buyer was fined $1,370 and ordered to complete 16 hours of community service, and filed for retirement within a week of his arrest.
-The former Captain was arrested for solicitating prostitution again in 2004 during a similar street-level reverse sting that resulted in the citation and release of 10 male sex buyers, including himself.
+The former Captain was arrested for soliciting prostitution again in 2004 during a similar street-level reverse sting that resulted in the citation and release of 10 male sex buyers, including himself.
 In October of 2020, during a weeklong child sex trafficking sting led by the Federal Bureau of Investigation’s Northern Nevada Child Exploitation and Human Trafficking Task Force, 28 sex buyers were arrested including a defensive tackle from the University of Nevada.
 The former college football player was immediately suspended from the program as a result of his arrest.

 - Reno Police Department